 Hoiho should be able to go to sea to feed on abundant and good quality kai, and return safely to the whenua to breed, feed their young and socialise without facing human-induced threats.

 We are guided by tikaka and the best available information in how we act to enable hoiho to thrive and keep hoiho safe throughout their natural range.

 - Halt the decline of the northern population of hoiho.

-- Establish a monitoring programme for the southern population.
+- Implement a monitoring programme to assess population dynamics and threats for the southern population.

 - The northern and southern populations of hoiho are resilient, healthy and stable.

-- Both populations are maintaining their geographical distribution and genetic diversity.
+- Both populations maintain their geographical distribution and genetic diversity.

 Te Kaweka Takohaka mō te Hoiho establishes the proactive steps we can take to support hoiho health and minimise impacts of human activities.
 It provides direction and guidance for the four key partners and others involved in hoiho conservation.
 It sets out the strategic priorities to address the gap between where we are now (current state) and where we would like to be (future state).
 It is divided into five overarching themes.

 Te Mahere Rima Tau outlines the actions under each theme to help achieve the strategic priorities.

 Additional supporting documents, typically in the form of protocols, provide detailed guidance for managing specific issues such as disease response.